stephiioo/flask_5_tailwind/README.md

 ### 3. run the following:

+#### - python app.py to get a preview of the website

 #### - az

 #### - az login --use-device-code then copy the code shown and click the link provided which will open a new tab where you can paste the code that you copied

-#### - az webapp up --resource-group <groupname> --name <app-name> --runtime <PYTHON:3.9> --sku <B1> but replace <groupname> with the name of your resource group and <appname> with the name of your app. here is what it should look like: az webapp up --resource-group stephanie504 --name StephaniesCDNApp --runtime "PYTHON|3.9" --sku B1
+#### - az webapp up --resource-group <groupname> --name <app-name> --runtime <PYTHON:3.9> --sku <B1> but replace <groupname> with the name of your resource group and <appname> with the name of your app. here is what it should look like: az webapp up --resource-group steph5042023 --name StephaniesCDNApp --runtime "PYTHON|3.9" --sku B1

 ### 4. go to "app services" on azure and click on the link for your app